 - Failure to obey regulatory signs - $25.00

 - Failure to park in marked stall - $25.00

 - Parking in Faculty/Staff/Commuter Only Lot - $25.00

 Parking fines will be billed to the student’s account or deducted from an employee’s pay.
 An email will be sent explaining the reason for the ticket, the fine and the appeal process.

-If you receive a ticket you have FIVE SCHOOL DAYS to appeal it.
+If you receive a ticket you have five school days to appeal it.
 If the ticket is not waived or appealed, the fine will be billed to your student account or employee account.
-All appeals for a violation must be submitted, in writing (by email) within five (5) school days to the Dean of Students.
+All appeals for a violation must be submitted, in writing (by email) within five (5) school days to the Director of Safety and Security.